yesodweb/yesodweb.com-content/blog/2014/02/new-warp.md

     type Application = Request -> IO Response

 This change itself improved the performance and enables the `yield` hack resulting in drastic performance improvement of Warp at least on small numbers of cores.

+Michael has added an explanation of the removal of `ResourceT` to the end of this post.

 ## Buffer allocation to receive HTTP requests